silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/00_CSV_Import.md

 You can use the CsvBulkLoader without subclassing or other customizations, if the column names in your CSV file match `$db` properties in your dataobject.
-E.g. a simple import for the [api:Member] class could have this data in a file:
+E.g. a simple import for the [api:SilverStripe\Security\Member] class could have this data in a file:

 	FirstName,LastName,Email
 	Donald,Duck,donald@disney.com